Marc Shaffer, Director and Writer

 Veteran filmmaker Marc Shaffer became enchanted with Eadweard Muybridge while directing American Jerusalem: Jews and the Making of San Francisco (PBS, 2014), which used many Muybridge photographs.
 Shaffer’s more than two dozen documentaries have been seen by viewers in the U.S. and around the globe on PBS, National Geographic, Al Jazeera, in theaters, and online.
 Shaffer’s work has been recognized with three national Emmy nominations, seven Cine Golden Eagle Awards, a Cine Special Jury Award, the Society of Professional Journalists’ Sigma Delta Chi Award and many other honors.

-Serginho Roosblad is an Emmy Award-nominated filmmaker.
-His film The Maze has been featured in film festivals around the world and aired on San Francisco PBS station KQED as part of the series Truly California.
+Serginho Roosblad is an Emmy Award winning filmmaker and video producer for the AP.
+His films have been featured in film festivals around the world and on San Francisco PBS station KQED .
 Originally from Amsterdam, Roosblad holds a Master’s degree in Journalism from UC Berkeley, where he was the Marlon T. Riggs fellow in documentary filmmaking and a Dean’s Merit Fellow; a Master’s degree in African Studies from the University of Cape Town; and a Bachelor’s of Journalism degree from the Hogeschool Utrecht in the Netherlands.